Focus is about Emotions, Engagement & Skill (attention is task-dependent, not a limited resource)

 But, the reality is that attention is task-dependent, not a default resource you have.

 Our best theories says that 2 different neural systems guide attention[3].
 One system selects and prioritizes information to bring into awareness.
-This system catches everything from alarm sounds, your name in a crowd, a buzz word.
+This system catches everything from alarm sounds, your name in a crowd, a buzzword.
 This form of attention is fully dependent on the stimuli.
-The other system uses motivation, goals, commitment, etc., combined with how engaging/interesting and rewarding a task is to find relevant things to focus on and often interrupts the previous system that might lead to distraction.
+The other system uses motivation, goals, commitment, etc., combined with how engaging/interesting and rewarding a task is to find relevant things to focus on.
+It also often interrupts the previous system that was supposed to capture a distraction.
 For example, you may be working on an excel sheet and your phone’s notification sound pulls your attention away.
 The first system will be responsible for you to look at your phone.
 The second system will be responsible to get back on task.
 Both systems combine to begin a state of concentration.

 There has been a popular myth – attention spans are down to 8 seconds.
 This was a statement mindlessly repeated by large news outlets, CEOs of big companies, and marketing gurus on social media.
 It became gospel and no one questioned it (I have argued with people for 5 years that the stat makes no sense).
 It was repeated so much that it became a publicly known fact confirmed by confirmation bias.